aleferri/casmeleon/README.md

 Some example:

     //org implementation example
     .opcode org addr -> {
-    for i until addr do 0; //i start from this_address and loop until the desired address padding with 0
+        for i until addr db 0; //i start from this_address and loop until the desired address padding with 0
     }

     //add immediate
     .opcode add #imm8 -> {
         if imm8 \> 255 {
             .error imm8 "immediate must be less than 256";
         }
         .db 0x10;
         .db imm8;
     }
-//opcode format would be add <space> hash value, so add # 26 would be ok as add #12
+    //space after symbols are stripped, so "add # 26" is the same as "add #26"

     //this syntax can also be used for meta-opcode, example:
     .opcode db imm8 -> {
         .db imm8;
     } //db now deposit values in the program

     //number format
     .number .hex suffix 'h' //in the user program all number ending with h are hexadecimal

 Program file is a list of labels and opcodes, labels are local or global
 Local labels are normal labels with '.' prefix so .done is a local label
 Local labels can be called outside their scope, example:

      _f1:
         ...
     .loop:
         ...
     .ret:
         ret

     _f2:
         jmp _f1.loop

 Include file example:

     .include "fileName.s"

-Comment marker for program is semicolon ';'
+Comment marker for user program is semicolon ';'

 Flags and usage

 casmeleon.exe -lang=lang-name -debug=true/false file
 debug flag is optional
 output file name is file - extension + .bin
-debug cause the individual opcode to be printed to video in the form address: opcode-name expanded args -> list of bytes
+debug cause the individual opcode to be print to video in the form address: opcode-name expanded args -> list of bytes